satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Through this peer review and the scientific community's history of policing itself, scientists hope to achieve a self-correcting process.
-However, this process is currently slow resulting from a lack of objective standards in the review process.
+However, this self-correction is currently impeded by a slow and incremental reviews that lack openness and objective standards.
 This results in great variability among journals in the percentage and quality of articles accepted.
 This has led to a hierarchy in the status of journals often quantified by a journal's impact factor (Garfield, 1955).
 As such, certain journal titles have overtaken the review process as arbiters of quality and significance of research.

-With the difficulty for individual reviewers to review the increasing number and complexity of articles, and the use of journal impact factors as proxies for evaluations of individual articles, the integrity of the review process and, indeed, of science suffers (Poschl and Koop, 2008; Smith, 2006).
+With the difficulty for individual reviewers to review the increasing number and complexity of articles, and the use of journal impact factors as proxies for evaluations of individual articles, the integrity of the review process and, indeed, of science suffers (Poschl and Koop, 2008;
+Smith, 2006).

 JB: